Acne: Other

 Some individuals experience severe intensification of their acne when they are exposed to hot humid climates; this is due to bacteria and fungus thriving in warm, moist environments.
 This climate-induced acne exacerbation has been termed tropical acne.

 Mechanical obstruction of skin follicles with helmets or chinstraps can worsen pre-existing acne.
 However, acne caused by mechanical obstruction is technically not acne vulgaris, but another acneiform eruption known as acne mechanica.

 Several medications can also worsen pre-existing acne; this condition is the acne medicamentosa form of acne.
 Examples of such medications include lithium, hydantoin, isoniazid, glucocorticoids, iodides, bromides, and testosterone.
 When acne medicamentosa is specifically caused by anabolic–androgenic steroids it can simply be referred to as steroid acne.

 Genetically susceptible individuals can get acne breakouts as a result of polymorphous light eruption; a condition triggered by sunlight and artificial UV light exposure.
 This form of acne is called Acne aestivalis and is specifically caused by intense UVA light exposure.
 Affected individuals usually experience seasonal acne breakouts on their upper arms, shoulder girdle, back, and chest.
-The breakouts typically occur one-to-three days after exposure to intese UVA radiation.
+The breakouts typically occur one-to-three days after exposure to intense UVA radiation.
 Unlike other forms of acne, the condition spares the face; this could possibly be a result of the pathogenesis of polymorphous light eruption, in which areas of the skin that are newly exposed to intense ultraviolet radiation are affected.
 Since faces are typically left uncovered at all stages of life, there is little-to-no likelihood for an eruption to appear there.
 Studies show that both polymorphous light eruption outbreaks and the acne aestivalis breakout response can be prevented by topical antioxidants combined with the application of a broad spectrum sunscreen.